 A few names for you to explore: Jaromír Honzák, Jan Jirucha, Marcel Bárta, Luboš Soukup, Pavel Hrubý, Michal Wrobleski, Pavel Zlámal, Radim Hanousek, Martin Konvička, Štěpánka Balcarová…

-Big thanks to Maggie for asking these questions and Jan for answering them!
-You can read some of Jan’s articles at Jazzport here.
+Big thanks to Maggie Samkova for asking these questions and Jan for answering them!
+If you’re looking for more Q&As, you can check out our Jazz Interviews.